The Assertive Strategist’s Guide to Saying “No” (Without Guilt or Losing Social Capital)

 See?

-It’s super simple, but it’s a big change.
+It’s simple, but it’s a big change.

 So your rejection power-protects them and saves their face since they’re not framed as annoying takers, but as potential givers.